Careers and Industry

 - leadership and organization

-M.E.M. students practice these skills in their coursework and then in the M.E.M. internship.
-Other courses use case histories to provide insight into how these skills work in a range of industrial situations.
+MEM students practice these skills in their coursework and in the MEM internship.
+Some courses use case histories to provide insight into how these skills work in a range of industrial situations.

-M.E.M. students find career counseling and career-related resources at the Thayer School Career Services office.
-The Alumni Networks is a good resource for a student's initial job search as well as for their lifelong career path.
+MEM students can find career counseling and career-related resources at Thayer School's Career Services office.
+The Alumni Network is a good resource for a student's initial job search as well as for their lifelong career path.

-Students can be mentored by faculty and members of the Corporate Collaboration Council.
+Students can be mentored by engineering or business school faculty as well as members of the Corporate Collaboration Council.